Word list

 Don't use.
 For more information, see console.

-Google Cloud; not GCP, Cloud Platform, or Cloud
+Not GCP, Cloud Platform, or Cloud.

 Google Cloud console